shb-sn/Retail-revenue-insights-TCS-dashboard/README.md

 ## 📜 License

-This project is part of a virtual internship simulation and is for **educational showcase purposes only**.
+This repository and its contents are intended for **educational and portfolio purposes only**.
+All company names, datasets, and simulations are part of a **virtual experience** hosted by Forage. **No commercial use is allowed**.